MicrosoftDocs/visualstudio-docs/docs/debugger/edit-and-continue-errors.md

 ---
 title: Edit and Continue error messages
-description: Learn about the error messages that can arise when you use the edit and continue debugger functionality. ms.date: 03/29/2024 ms.topic: error-reference
+description: Learn about the error messages that can occur when you use the edit and continue debugger functionality. ms.date: 03/29/2024 ms.topic: error-reference
 f1_keywords: